iobis/manual/FAQ.md

   <li><a href="other_data_types.html#habitat-data">How do I compile habitat data for OBIS?</a></li>
   <li><a href="other_data_types.html#tracking-data">How do I compile tracking data for OBIS?</a></li>
   <li><a href="dna_data.html">How do I compile DNA and genetic data for OBIS?</a></li>
+  <li><details>
+  <summary>How do I document occurrences from unknown species, those new to science, or those with temporary names? e.g. Eurythenes sp.
+DISCOLL.PAP.JC165.674</summary>

+  Occurrences unknown or new to science should be documented according to recommendations by [Horton et al. 2021](https://www.frontiersin.org/articles/10.3389/fmars.2021.620702/full).
+You should populate the `scientificName` field with the genus, and in `identificationQualifer` provide the ON sign 'sp.'.
+However you must also indicate the reason why species-level identification is unavailable.
+To do this, supplement 'sp.' with either stet. (stetit) or indet. (indeterminabilis).
+If neither of these are applicable, (e.g. for undescribed new species), add a unique taxon identifier code after 'sp.' to `identificationQualifer`.
+For example Eurythenes sp.
+DISCOLL.PAP.JC165.674.

+  Please avoid simple alphanumeric codes (i.e. Eurythenes sp.
+1, Eurythenes sp.
+A).
+Similar to creating `eventIDs` or `occurrenceIDs`, you should strive to provide more complex and globally unique identifier.
+Identifiers could be constructed by combining higher taxonomic information with information related to a collection, institution, museum or collection code, sample number or museum accession number, expedition, dive number, or timestamp.
+This ensures namestrings will remain unique within a larger repositories like OBIS.
+It is also recommended to include these temporary names on specimen labels for physical specimens.
+  </details></li>
 </ul>

 #### Vocabulary